 FIRST YEAR - APPLY

 The following application will ask you a bit about your interest in and commitment to making service a central part of your Princeton experience.
-You are eligible to apply to Service Focus if you are a First Year who has submitted at least one application to any summer service-related internship.
+You are eligible to apply to Service Focus if you are a First Year at Princeton.

 Selection of students takes into consideration: